Early in the year, Canadians hoping to take advantage of the tax benefits of RRSP are usually in a rush to beat the RRSP contribution deadline.

 By contributing to an RRSP when you’re in a higher tax bracket than when you start making withdrawals at retirement, you’ll end up paying less taxes overall.

-In this post, you’ll learn about the RRSP deadline rules, deadline for RRSP contribution for 2020 tax year, the RRSP contribution limit for 2020 and 2021 and much more.
+In this post, you’ll learn about the RRSP deadline rules, deadline for RRSP contributions for 2023 tax year, the RRSP contribution limit for 2023 and much more.

 If you’re ready, let’s start